Shinji13/create-split-app/ReadMe.md

 During project initialization, the Split Stack CLI Tool will prompt you to select the technologies and features you want to include in your project.
 While SvelteKit and TypeScript are mandatory, you can also choose to include Prisma, Lucia, Tailwind CSS, and Socket.IO.

-You will also be asked if you want to initialize a Git repository and install the selected packages.
+You will also be asked if you want to use split's lib folder structure or not and whether initialize a Git repository and install the selected packages.

 ## Config

-split stack cli adds all configuration needed for inculded packages and other time consuming stuff like server hook to handle lucia session , default styles , error page ...
+Split stack cli adds all configuration needed for included packages and time consuming stuff like server hook to handle lucia session , default styles , error page ...

 ## Documentation website